-Adina Frydman is the executive director of Community LAB/Resources UJA-Federation of NY, which helps synagogues thrive by providing thought leadership, resources, learning opportunities, and by continuously conducting research and testing new models.
+Adina Frydman is the CEO of Young Judea Global.
+Previously, she served as the executive director of Community LAB/Resources UJA-Federation of NY, which helps synagogues thrive by providing thought leadership, resources, learning opportunities, and by continuously conducting research and testing new models.
 In addition to leading a team that works with over 600 New York congregations, she has contributed to thought leadership in the area of synagogue change by producing leading research in areas such as Voluntary Dues, Synagogue Engagement of Young Adults, Russian Speaking Jews, and Empty Nesters, as well as developing key attributes for a thriving synagogue.
 Before coming to New York in 2008, Cantor Frydman was the Director of Focus Israel at the St. Louis Jewish Federation, where she worked to foster engagement between synagogues and Israel.
 Cantor Frydman received a Bachelor of Music from Stetson University and Cantorial Investiture from Hebrew Union College-Jewish Institute for Religion.

-Sue Gelsey is the Chief Operating Officer at the Kaplen JCC on the Palisades in Tenafly, NJ.
+Sue Gelsey is the Chief Program Officer at the Jewish Community Center Association.
+She oversees the growth and development of programs that fall into JCC Association’s signature portfolio including JCC Maccabi, JResponse, and JWB Jewish Chaplains Council.
+Most recently she served as the Chief Operating Officer at the Kaplen JCC on the Palisades in Tenafly, NJ.
 Before originally joining the JCC, Sue worked with the Union of Reform Judaism as a Regional Youth Director and Assistant Camp Director.
-She was then part of the Kaplen JCC team for almost 20 years working with teens, youth, camping, JCC Maccabi Games, and programming prior to serving as COO.
+Sue was at the Kaplen JCC team for almost 20 years working with teens, youth, camping, JCC Maccabi Games, and programming prior to serving as COO.
 Sue leveraged her JCC experience and joined MediFit, an international fitness management company, in their newly formed Community Services team as Vice President where she worked with many JCCs enhancing their wellness programming and management.
 Sue returned to the Kaplen JCC in 2015 as COO and oversees all programming and operations including business development and new initiatives.
 Sue is a presenter on strengths, teams, service and management.
 She received her Bachelor’s degree from Emory University in Judaic Studies and Psychology and Master’s from Temple University in Recreation Management.

-Jennifer Gross is a Vice President at UJA-Federation of New York, heading the Affinity Campaign.
+Jennifer Gross is a Chief Executive Officer of American Friends of Tel Aviv University.
+Prior, she served as Vice President at UJA-Federation of New York, heading the Affinity Campaign.
 Before joining UJA professionally in 2014, she raised capital for hedge funds, most recently as Principal and Managing Director at Archview Investment Group, an event-driven credit opportunities hedge fund seeded by Blackstone, where she led the capital-raising team.
 Ms. Gross volunteers her time at a number of organizations including serving as the Chair of Hadassah’s Investment Group, Board member of Northwestern University Hillel, and Board member of Meir Panim, an Israeli relief organization.
 She received her B.A. in political science from Northwestern University.

-Daniel Held is the Executive Director of UJA Federation of Greater Toronto’s Koschitzky Centre for Jewish Education, which builds capacity for Toronto’s system of Jewish education and engagement.
+Daniel Held is the Chief Program Officer of the UJA Federation of Greater Toronto.
+Previously, he served as the Executive Director of UJA Federation of Greater Toronto’s Koschitzky Centre for Jewish Education, which builds capacity for Toronto’s system of Jewish education and engagement.
 He has a wide range of experience in strategic philanthropy, including authoring the Greenbook on Jewish Day School Financial Sustainability and Affordability for the Jewish Funders Network and AVI CHAI Foundation.
 Daniel is a graduate of York University’s Jewish Teacher Education program, holds a doctorate in education from JTS’s Davidson School of Education and is an alumnus of the Wexner Graduate Fellowship.
 He has also been a frequent columnist for the Canadian Jewish News writing on education, identity and engagement.

 Michelle Labgold is the the Chief Planning Officer of the Greater Miami Jewish Federation (GMJF).
 In this capacity, she is responsible for assessing local needs and trends, establishing priorities, overseeing volunteer engagement, creating collaborative efforts and ensuring the appropriate investment of communal resources.
 She has worked in the Jewish communal and human services field for 28 years and holds a Masters in Public Administration.
 Prior to her position at GMJF, Michelle was Senior Director of Domestic Affairs at the Jewish Federations of North America, Director of the Westside Jewish Community Center in Los Angeles and Administrator of the Jewish Home for the Aging in Los Angeles.

-Abbie Levin is the Vice President of Development at the Jewish Federation of Cleveland.
-She has been with the Federation since 2005 and directs the Federation’s annual fundraising effort, the Campaign for Jewish Needs.
-In her time with the Federation, she has worked in the areas of Development, Community Planning and Allocations, Young Leadership, and on several high priority projects.
+Abbie Levin is the Senior Vice President of Operations at the Jewish Federation of Cleveland.
+She has been with the Federation since 2005.
+In her time with the Federation, she has worked in the areas of Operations, Development, Community Planning and Allocations, Young Leadership, and on several high priority projects.
 Previously, Abbie served as the Program Director for North Carolina Hillel.
 Her leadership activities include strategic planning and development efforts with her synagogue, B’nai Jeshurun Congregation.
 Abbie holds a B.A. from the University of Maryland, and an M.B.A. and an M.A. in Jewish Communal Service from Brandeis University.
 Abbie is a Federation Executive Recruitment and Education Program Scholarship recipient and was selected to the inaugural class of the Jewish Federation of North America’s Fundraising University.

 Paul Lurie is the Chief Operating Officer of the JCC of Greater Baltimore.
 In this role Paul supervises key operating areas of the JCC and works closely with executive team colleagues on strategy, analysis, and the agency’s fiscal management.
 No stranger to the J, Paul has served in executive and directorial roles at the JCC since 2003.
 Paul sits on the JCC Maccabi Operations and Support Team and has served as the national chair for the JCC Maccabi Sports Advisory Committee since 2013.
 He is a certified coach’s instructor through the JCC Maccabi/Rutgers Youth Sports Research Council.
 Paul was a member of the Amy Beth Rosenberg JCC Maccabi Leadership Program and is an alumnus of the Merrin Teen Professional Training Program.
 In 2013, he received the Baltimore Outstanding Jewish Communal Professional award.
 Paul holds an MBA from Towson University and Bachelor’s degrees in Mathematics and Economics from UMBC.